Ronin-117/Web-Scraping-for-Celebrity-Face-Images-Dataset-using-AI/README.md

 *   Please be mindful of website terms of service and copyright laws when downloading images.
 *   Avoid excessively high download rates (adjust `threads` and `pause_time` if necessary) to prevent being blocked by image hosts or search engines.
 The current settings in `data_scraper2.py` include politeness measures (batching, pauses).

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request or open an Issue for suggestions, bug reports, or improvements.

-## License

-(Optional: Add a license file, e.g., MIT License, and mention it here.)